samwho/jarvis/README.md

 To load a new note generator use:

     jarvis-client> load GeneratorName

+To see a list of the available generators use:

+    jarvis-client> generators

 Replacing generator name for a class in the `./lib/jarvis/generators/` directory.